pramnora/Hacking/README.md

 Whenever I go to visit my local library to use their publically available computers;
 sometimes, when I sign in using both my *username/password* combination;
-I find that certain parts of the Windows OS/Operating System machine has been **locked** down;
+I find that certain parts of the Windows OS/Operating System machine
+has already been **locked** down by the system administrators;
 for example, the user has no easy access to using accessory programs such as: Notepad/MS Paint;
 not if the [Start] menu has been disabled...; and, only the 'web browser' part is enabled, alone;
 but, these are programs which I tend to use regularly every single day inside of my own home...???

 So, I will usually find a way to work around it...;
-by deliberately choose to go run those programs, anyway;
+by, deliberately, choosing to go run those programs which are my *favourite*, anyway;
-first, you need to be familiar with what is the underlying OS...;
+first, you need to be familiar with what is the underlying OS/Operating System...;
 for instance, there is not just Windows GUI-Graphical User Interface/
-but, there is also MS DOS CLI/Command Line Interface...;
+but, there is also the older: MS DOS CLI/Microsoft Disk Operatng System Command Line Interface...;
-which also allows one to run/execute programs.
+which also allow users to be able to run/execute programs.
 Thus, one has to know exactly where certain programs are located/
-or else, the many different methods by which such programs can be called up to run.
+or else, the many different methods by which such programs may be called upon to run;
+there is, usually, far more than only 'one' way;
+for example, I can think of 5 -or, even, 10- different ways
+of launching Notepad word processor application using Windows.

+## Personal hacking experience 2

+It is possible to get into a publically available computer system...;
+such was when on a computer based training course;
+and, create a Desktop -(or, otherwise, 'hidden' folder)-  which contains your *own* files;
+this is done so that nobody else -without having truly sufficient knowledge-
+will be allowed to either access/or, change what are your *private* files.

+## Personal hacking experience 3

+I recall using Linux, remotely...on a hosted machine;
+where I was giving somebody lessons...on how to use Linux commands;
+because I myself was privellged as being 'root';
+therefore, I had full access to all of the 'history' commands they had typed in;
+as well as, access to all of their files/folders.

 ## Links